-US Congressman challenges Biden Administration’s decision to investigate Adani
+US Congressman challenges Biden administration’s decision to investigate Adani

 “Were there no Americans involved in this alleged scheme?
 Why has the DOJ pursued this case against Gautam Adani when the alleged criminal act, and the parties allegedly involved are in India?
 Do you seek to enforce justice in India?” he asked.

 “Will the DOJ seek an extradition of the Indian executives involved in this case?
-What is the DOJ’s contingency plan if India refuses to comply with an extradition request and claim sole authority over this case?
-Is the DOJ or the Biden administration willing to escalate this case into an international incident between the United States and ally like India?” the lawmaker said.
-PTI LKJ GSP GSP
+What is the DOJ’s contingency plan if India refuses to comply with an extradition request and claims sole authority over this case?
+Is the DOJ or the Biden administration willing to escalate this case into an international incident between the United States and an ally like India?” the lawmaker said.
+PTI LKJ GSP AMS